corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/key-concepts-contracts.md

 ## Determinism

-For the nodes on a network to reach consensus about a proposed update to the [ledger]{{< relref "key-concepts-ledger.md" >}}), transaction verification must be *deterministic*.
+For the nodes on a network to reach consensus about a proposed update to the [ledger]({{< relref "key-concepts-ledger.md" >}}), transaction verification must be *deterministic*.
 That means contracts must **always accept** or **always reject** a given transaction.
 For example, a transaction's validity cannot depend on the time it was validated, or the amount of information the node running the contract holds.

-Developers can pre-verify that their CorDapps are deterministic by linking them to [deterministic modules]{{< relref "deterministic-modules.md" >}})).
+Developers can pre-verify that their CorDapps are deterministic by linking them to [deterministic modules]({{< relref "deterministic-modules.md" >}})).

 ## Contract limitations

-By design, contracts don't have access to information from the outside world (unless they use an [oracle]{{< relref "key-concepts-oracles.md" >}}).
+By design, contracts don't have access to information from the outside world (unless they use an [oracle]({{< relref "key-concepts-oracles.md" >}}).
 They can only check transactions for internal validity.
 For example, a contract wouldn't know that the transaction is in accordance with what the parties involved originally agreed.

 You should check the contents of a transaction before signing it, *even if the transaction is contractually valid*, to see if you agree with the proposed ledger update.
 You have no obligation to